0000magda0000/api-message-v1/api-messages-php/README.md

 In order to use the API locally, run the apache server with the command `sudo apachectl start` and run the mysql server for example by running the command `mysql.server start` (depending on how mysql was installed, this may vary from machine to machine).
 Move the project folder api-messages-php into your Sites folder (~/Sites).
 If you don't have a Sites folder create one and change your server settings accordingly.

-Create a database with the credentials:
+Create a database e.g. with mysql in the command line by typing `create database apimessages;`. <br>
+Database credentials:

 ```
     host: localhost
     db_name: apimessages
     username: root
-    passwordL 12345678
+    password: 12345678
 ```
-and create a table in your DB with the following SQL statement:
+Next in mysql type `use apimessages;` and after that create a table in your DB with the following SQL statement:

 ```
 CREATE TABLE messages (